SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `linearsolver` - This is the linear solver which is used in the `:Newton` method.
   The choices are:

-    - `:Dense` - A dense linear solver
+    - `:Dense` - A dense linear solver.
     - `:Band` - A solver specialized for banded Jacobians.
 If used, you must set the position of the upper and lower non-zero diagonals via `jac_upper` and `jac_lower`.